 - Not requiring attendance at recorded, live-streamed activities such as lectures, labs, or tutorials, and making the recording available to all students afterward.
 To ensure an equivalent learning experience for all, any recording should be hosted in a secure place that allows easy access.
 The University of Waterloo’s learning management system (LEARN) is one suitable choice.
 For other acceptable storage options, the instructor should contact firstname.lastname@example.org;

 - The University supports and upholds its legal duty to accommodate on a variety of code grounds and provides support to students who are experiencing extenuating circumstances.
 For information about accessibility, students should be directed to connect with Waterloo’s AccessAbility Services.

 - Recordings are subject to the Freedom of Information and Protection of Privacy Act (FIPPA), as well as University policies and guidelines.

 - Recordings may only be used for the purpose for which they were obtained or compiled as reflected in the Notice of Recording.

-- While students are permitted to record events for personal use to facilitate their learning and preparation of personal course/lecture notes, the URL of an event or an event session recording or copies of recording are not permitted to be disclosed to anyone, without the permission of the course instructor or event organizer.
+- While students are permitted to record course activities for personal use to facilitate their learning and preparation of personal course/lecture notes, the URL to a recording or copies of a recording are not permitted to be disclosed to anyone, without the permission of the course instructor.
 The URL should be available only to authorized participants who have been directly provided the link, along with instructions for its use.
 Students should review the University guideline Faculty, Staff and Students Entering Relationships with External Organizations Offering Access to Course Materials for more information on their obligations with respect to keeping copies of course materials.